alexandra7667/Receipt-Handler/README.md

 # Receipt-Handler
+#C++
-This program reads receipts from a file and calculates who owns who
+#This program reads receipts from a file and calculates who owns who